Brain death: Medicolegal history

-Differences in operational definitions of death have obvious medicolegal implications (in medical jurisprudence and medical law).
+Brain death is a medicolegal death of a person due to the complete and irreversible loss of all brain functions, including the brain stem.
+The definition of brain death is accepted in numerous regions, it is one of the most complicated topics in medical ethics today.
+In operational definitions of death have obvious medicolegal implications (in medical jurisprudence and medical law).
 Traditionally, both the legal and medical communities determined death through the permanent end of certain bodily functions in clinical death, especially respiration and heartbeat.
 With the increasing ability of the medical community to resuscitate people with no respiration, heartbeat, or other external signs of life, the need for another definition of death occurred, raising questions of legal death.
 This gained greater urgency with the widespread use of life support equipment and the rising capabilities and demand for organ transplantation.

 Since the 1960s, laws governing the determination of death have been implemented in all countries that have active organ transplantation programs.
 The first European country to adopt brain death as a legal definition (or indicator) of death was Finland in 1971, while in the United States, the state of Kansas had enacted a similar law earlier.

 An ad hoc committee at Harvard Medical School published a pivotal 1968 report to define irreversible coma.
 The Harvard criteria gradually gained consensus toward what is now known as brain death.
 In the wake of the 1976 Karen Ann Quinlan case, state legislatures in the United States moved to accept brain death as an acceptable indication of death.
 In 1981, a presidential commission issued a landmark report entitled Defining Death: Medical, Legal, and Ethical Issues in the Determination of Death, which rejected the "higher-brain" approach to death in favor of a "whole-brain" definition.
 This report formed the basis for the Uniform Determination of Death Act, since enacted in 39 states.
 Today, both the legal and medical communities in the US use "brain death" as a legal definition of death, allowing a person to be declared legally dead even if life support equipment maintains the body's metabolic processes.